 Dr Iwa Salami is a Reader (Associate Professor) in Law at the Royal Docks School of Business and Law, University of East London (UEL).
-She is Co-Director of the Centre of FinTech at UEL; the Programme Leader for the LLM in FinTech Law and the Postgraduate Research Degrees in Law; and the Deputy Chair of the School's Research Degrees Sub-committee.
-She is a member of the Executive Board of the Centre for the Study of States, Markets and People and a member of the Governing Council of the British Institute in Eastern Africa (BIEA).
+She is Director of the Centre of FinTech at UEL and the Programme Leader for the LLM in FinTech Law.
+She is a member of the Executive Board of the Centre for the Study of States, Markets and People and was a member of the Governing Council of the British Institute in Eastern Africa (BIEA) between 2017-2022.

 Prior to joining UEL, she was a research fellow at the Centre for Commercial Law Studies at Queen Mary, University of London where she also lectured.
 She has previously worked in the UK and abroad, including at the Government Legal Service and the African Development Bank.